Trajectory Class Fluctuation Theorem: Trajectory Class Fluctuation Theorem

+For a sufficiently large trajectory space $\trajs$, such as with continuous-time processes, the vast majority of singleton classes $\{\traj\}$ must have zero probability.
+This is because $\trajs$ is then uncountable and only countably many disjoint events can have nonzero probability.
+In general, many classes of interest, like those whose trajectories with a specific work value, will have zero probability and so will not be directly subject to the TCFT.

-One way to rectify this has practical appeal.
-If one has interest in a trajectory class $\class$ with $\forP(\class)=0$, one can consider a second trajectory class $\class ' \supset \class$ that is nearly identical to $\class$ except for extensions in some dimensions of trajectory space such that $\forP(\class ') > 0$.
-For example, given an interest in all trajectories that pass through a specific state at a particular time, one might instead consider all trajectories that pass through a small but nonzero-measure range of states at that time.
-Then, one considers the TCFT applied to the broadened class in place of the original.
+Fortunately, we can still apply the TCFT less directly to a class $\class$ such that $\forP(\class)=0$.
+One method has practical appeal.
+Consider a second trajectory class $\class ' \supset \class$ that is nearly identical to $\class$ except for extensions in some dimensions of trajectory space such that $\forP(\class ') > 0$.
+For example, if $\class$ is all trajectories that pass through a specific state $\mst$ at a particular time, one might let $\class'$ be all trajectories that pass through a small but nonzero-probability neighborhood of states surrounding $\mst$ at that time.
+Then, one considers the TCFT applied to the broadened class $\class'$ in place of the original class $\class$.
 Since it is necessary that experimentally-sampled classes have nonzero probability in any case, this approach is attractive.
-The remaining art is to choose and use an appropriate alternative class $\class '$ for the class $\class$ of interest.
+The remaining art is to choose and use an appropriate alternative class $\class'$ for the class of interest $\class$.